‘Pokemon GO’ Anniversary Event Teased, Raid Battles Expanded To Lower Level Players

 While there aren’t many other clues to go off of, one of the more popular theories is that Niantic will introduce a new version of Pikachu, the loveable rodent who serves as the official mascot for the franchise.
 A new short video, which released in Japanese cinemas not too long ago, depicts a Pikachu wearing series’ protagonist Ash Ketchum’s trademark hat, along with a silhouette of legendary Pokemon Ho-oh.

 This wouldn’t be the first time that Pikachu has received a special piece of headgear to commemorate a special event.
-In the past, Pikachu has been adorned with Santa hat to celebrate the winter holidays, as well as a party hat in honor of international Pokemon Day.
+In the past, Pikachu has been adorned with Santa hat to celebrate the winter holidays, as well as a party hat in honor of International Pokemon Day.

 Pokemon GO Opens Raid Battles to Almost All Players https://t.co/wlahzNoKYy pic.twitter.com/gdLnYseqtI